Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Location: Germany EU

-Within the framework of the CIRPASS project, Bosch is participating in DPP pilots applied to electronic parts, where:
+Within the framework of the CIRPASS project, Bosch is participating in DPP pilot projects applied to electronic components, where:

-- A DPP is constructed that includes repair, recyclability, and emissions data.
+- A DPP is constructed that includes data on repair, recyclability, and emissions.

 - Access levels are defined according to role: maintenance technicians, users, auditors, recyclers, etc.